adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #39 IT WORKS!!!
 The future-reading-list sub-component of the main reading-list component now renders data correctly with all the associated CSS.

+#40 Roadblock.
+Now that I can add new books to the 'future-reading-list-subcomponent; I now need to be able to "drag" a future-book to the currently-reading section.
+I need to be able to drag it, THEN start making comments for that specific book.
+Problem is ...
+I don't know how to drag-and-drop.
+So forward progress is paused until I teach myself how to drag-and-drop.
+Appears that react-beautiful-dnd is what I have to learn